PhilipYip1988/python-notebooks/anaconda/windows/install.md

 <img src='images_install/img_039.png' alt='img_039' width='450'/>

 AutoPEP8 addresses the spacing making it PEP8 compliant.
-The opinionated fomratter black can also be used to make quotation consistent (but inconsistent with the default single quotations used by the Python kernel):
+The opinionated formatter black can also be used to make quotation consistent (but inconsistent with the default single quotations used by the Python kernel):

 <img src='images_install/img_040.png' alt='img_040' width='450'/>